-In efforts to respond to the Mosul rehabilitation, SPARK with funding from the European Union, through the EU Regional Trust Fund in Response to the Syrian Crisis, EU Madad, is supporting young people in the Ninawa province to access higher education, to enhance their skills and contribute to rebuilding their war-torn city.
+In efforts to respond to the Syrian crisis, SPARK with support from the European Union, through the EU Regional Trust Fund in Response to the Syrian crisis, the ‘Madad’ Fund, is supporting young Syrian people in Iraq (including the Kurdistan Region of Iraq) to access higher education, to enhance their skills and contribute to rebuilding their war-torn country.

-All high school graduates residing in the Ninawa province, who are, who are able and willing to study a 2 year TVET degree in Mosul, who are IDPs or vulnerable Iraqis, can now apply for a full scholarship, and receive a monthly stipend of $210 per month for every month they are enrolled.
+All high school graduates residing in Iraq, who are able and willing to study a 2 year TVET degree in KR-I, who are Syrian refugees, can now apply for a full scholarship, and receive a monthly stipend of $210 per month for every month they are enrolled.

 - You must have successfully completed pre-university studies (high school or equivalent).